Monday, 23 December 2024

 Could startups be the digital economy’s dark horse?

-Startups are an essential part of the digital economy because their nature is to create and disrupt, which they typically do use digital methods.
+Startups are an essential part of the because their nature is to create and disrupt, which they typically do use digital methods.
 They also frequently necessitate a highly competent and digitally savvy talent pool.

 However, challenges obtaining adequate money, appropriate people, and institutional backing to support their potential to scale up are some of the most significant hurdles to startup success.
 Without appropriate scaling, these companies’ growth will be hampered, affecting job availability.